Amazon RDS vs SingleStore comparison

 Amazon RDS vs. SingleStore

 Amazon RDS is ranked 1st in Database as a Service with 45 reviews while SingleStore is ranked 6th in Database as a Service with 7 reviews.
 Amazon RDS is rated 8.4, while SingleStore is rated 8.8.
 The top reviewer of Amazon RDS writes "Provides excellent authentication, authorization, integration, data protection, and autoscaling features".
 On the other hand, the top reviewer of SingleStore writes "A reasonably priced product that offers good speed and seamless support".
-Amazon RDS is most compared with Google Cloud SQL, MongoDB Atlas, SQL Azure, Oracle Database as a Service and IBM Db2 on Cloud, whereas SingleStore is most compared with SQL Server, MySQL, Teradata, Oracle Database and MariaDB.
+Amazon RDS is most compared with MongoDB Atlas, Google Cloud SQL, SQL Azure, Oracle Database as a Service and IBM Db2 on Cloud, whereas SingleStore is most compared with SQL Server, MySQL, Teradata, CockroachDB and Cloudera Distribution for Hadoop.
 See our Amazon RDS vs. SingleStore report.

 See our list of best Database as a Service vendors.